-2.1 Subject to payment of the Fees, Confluent grants to Customer a limited, world-wide, non-exclusive, non-transferable, right and license (without right to sublicense) to access and use the Cloud Service , solely for Customer’s own business operations, in accordance with the terms of this Agreement and any applicable Order.
-Customer is responsible for Users’ compliance with this Agreement.
+2.1 Generally.
+Confluent will make the Cloud Service available to Customer for access and use solely for Customer’s own business operations and in accordance with the terms of this Agreement.
+Customer is responsible for Users' compliance with this Agreement.

 2.2 Registration.
 Customer must register and setup an authorized account to use the Cloud Service.
 Customer must keep the registration information accurate and complete.
-Customer is responsible for the security of its User Credentials and for the use of its accounts and will immediately notify Confluent of any unauthorized use at firstname.lastname@example.org.
+Customer is responsible for the security of its User IDs and passwords and for the use of its accounts and will immediately notify Confluent of any unauthorized use at email@example.com

 3. ACCEPTABLE USE

 3.1 General Restrictions / Responsibilities.
+Customer shall not resell, sublicense, rent or lease the Cloud Service, or otherwise make it available to anyone other than its Users.
 Customer shall not use the Cloud Service to violate the security or integrity of any network, computer or communications system, software application, or network or computing device.
 Customer shall not make network connections to any users, hosts, or networks unless Customer has permission to communicate with them, and may not use manual or electronic means to avoid any use limitations placed on the Cloud Service, such as access and storage restrictions.
-Confluent may, but has no obligation to (a) investigate any violation of this provision or misuse of the Cloud Service, or (b) remove or modify any content, or disable access to any resource, that violates the foregoing.
-Customer is solely responsible for (i) the content and legality of Content, (ii) ensuring compliance with all privacy laws applicable to the collection and provision of Customer Content, (ii) Customer’s configuration and use of the Cloud Service, and (iii) taking appropriate action to secure, protect and backup Content, which may include use of encryption to protect Content from unauthorized access.
+Confluent may, but has no obligation to (a) investigate any violation of this provision or misuse of the Cloud Service, or (b) remove any content, or disable access to any resource, that violates the foregoing.
+Customer is solely responsible for (i) the legality of Content, (ii) ensuring compliance with all privacy laws applicable to the collection and provision of Content, (iii) Customer’s configuration and use of the Cloud Service, and (iv) taking appropriate action to secure, protect and backup Content, which may include use of encryption to protect Content from unauthorized access.
 Customer is responsible for communicating with the Cloud Service through encrypted and authenticated connections, as may be required by Confluent, and for transmitting all Content using such security methods.
-Confluent does not control the retention policy in Apache KafkaTM.
+Confluent does not control the retention policy settings in Apache KafkaTM.
 To the extent that Customer will be subject to user data access and deletion requests, Customer is responsible for configuring the retention period on Kafka topics (i.e., category names to which messages are stored and published) that contain EU personal data to a maximum of 30 days.